William A. Wellman: Film career

 Wellman's other films include The Public Enemy (1931), the first version of A Star Is Born (1937), Nothing Sacred (1937), Beau Geste (1939) starring Gary Cooper, Thunder Birds (1942), The Ox-Bow Incident (1943), Lady of Burlesque (1943), The Story of G.I.
-Joe (1945), The Iron Curtain (1948), Battleground (1949) and two films starring and co-produced by John Wayne, Island in the Sky (1953) and The High and the Mighty (1954).
+Joe (1945), The Iron Curtain (1948), Battleground (1949) and three films starring and produced by John Wayne: Island in the Sky (1953), The High and the Mighty (1954), and Blood Alley (1955).

 While he was primarily a director, Wellman also produced 10 films, one of them uncredited, all of which he also directed.
 His last film was Lafayette Escadrille (1958), which he produced, directed, wrote the story for and narrated.
 He wrote the screenplay for two other films that he directed, and one film that he did not direct: 1936's The Last Gangster.
 Wellman wrote the story for A Star Is Born and (with Robert Carson) received the Academy Award for Best Story.
 Wellman is credited for the story in the remakes released in 1954, 1976, and 2018.
 Wellman's work was influenced by his good friend and fellow film director Howard Hawks, with whom he rode motorcycles together in a group called the Moraga Spit and Polish Club.

 Wellman reportedly worked fast, usually satisfied with a shot after one or two takes.
 Despite his reputation for not coddling his leading men and women, he coaxed Oscar-nominated performances from seven actors: Fredric March and Janet Gaynor (A Star Is Born), Brian Donlevy (Beau Geste), Robert Mitchum (The Story of G.I.
 Joe), James Whitmore (Battleground), and Jan Sterling and Claire Trevor (The High and Mighty).
 Regarding actors, Wellman in a 1952 interview stated, "Movie stardom isn't about acting ability, it's personality and temperament".
 He then added, "I once directed Clara Bow.
 She was mad and crazy but what a personality!"